-This article explores whether fasting has any benefits against the flu or common cold.
+This article explores whether fasting has any benefits against the flu or the common cold.

-Fasting is defined as the abstinence from foods, drinks or both for a period of time.
+Fasting is defined as abstinence from foods, drinks, or both for a period of time.

-- Absolute fasting: Involves not eating or drinking, usually for a short period.
+- Absolute fasting: not eating or drinking at all, usually for a short period

-- Intermittent fasting: This eating pattern cycles between periods of eating and periods of fasting, which can last up to 24 hours.
+- Intermittent fasting: an eating pattern that cycles between periods of eating and periods of fasting, which can last up to 24 hours

-Bottom Line: There are several ways to fast and each has its own way of restricting the intake of foods and beverages.
+There are several ways to fast, and each has its own method of restricting the intake of foods and beverages.

 Stored body fat can be broken down into fatty acids, which will be used as a fuel source in a process known as lipolysis.
-Then, fatty acids can be metabolized to produce byproducts called ketones, which your body and brain can use as a source of energy (1).
+Then, fatty acids can be metabolized to produce byproducts called ketones, which your body and brain can use as a source of energy (

 It’s important to mention that the exact ways in which fasting affects the immune system are not yet fully understood.
 More studies are needed to understand which types of fasting, if any, can improve the body’s immune response to various conditions.

-Bottom Line: Short periods of fasting may support healthy immune function by promoting immune cell recycling and limiting the inflammatory response.
+Short periods of fasting may support healthy immune function by promoting immune cell production and regeneration and limiting the inflammatory response.